 While the iPhone 11 series was strictly 4G only, all four iPhone 12 models employ 5G connectivity.
 And that's not only for the nationwide, sub-6GHz 5G networks.
 All iPhone 12 variants are also equipped for millimeter-wave (mmWave) 5G, too, which will grant you exceptionally fast data speed in urban areas, up to 3.5Gbps in optimal conditions, according to Apple.

 Nationwide 5G isn't performing as well as most carriers would probably like, as even under the best circumstances, speeds have either narrowly outpaced or well underperformed the fastest LTE signals.
-It also proved to be a serious power drain, with our testing finding that 5G took an extra two hours off the battery life (8:25 vs 4G's 10:23)
+It also proved to be a serious power drain, with our testing finding that 5G took an extra two hours off the battery life (8 hours and 26 minutes vs 4G's 10:23)

 At this very moment, then, 5G isn't realizing its potential.
 But in a year to two years' time, you'll probably wish you had an iPhone that could take advantage of it.